Amazon's Mechanical Turk

 To begin working for Mechanical Turk, go to the Mechanical Turk website and simply choose to accept a HIT.
 The site will then prompt you to sign into your Amazon.com account or to create one.
 In taking this step, you agree to the Mechanical Turk privacy notice.

 You can then browse HITs and begin looking for jobs that interest you.
 Next, you can examine the “Reward” field to see what a task pays.
 The “Time Allotted” field tells you how long you have to finish the task before it is considered abandoned and is assigned to someone else.
 This is not necessarily how long it will take.
-Many HITs will give an estimated time for completion, which you'll find in the full description.
-But, not all tasks provide an estimated time.
+Many HITs give an estimated time for completion, which you'll find in the full description, but not all tasks provide an estimated time.

 You can also search HITs by keyword or sort them by reward amount or qualifications required.

-After a HIT is accepted by the requester, the worker is paid via an Amazon Payments account.
+After accepting a HIT, the requester is paid via an Amazon Payments account.
 However, it may take a few hours to a few days for a HIT to be approved once completed.

 For U.S.-based workers, money can then be transferred to a U.S. bank account.
 Workers in India can elect to receive a check in Indian rupees.
 For all workers not based in the U.S. or India, earnings can be transferred to an Amazon gift card.